Reviewing a proof

 Completing review (reviewers without decision rights)

 Reviewers that do not have decision permissions can still notify a proof owner/manager that they have finished working on a proof.
-Their decision does not affect the final decision for the whole proof.
-It is just a way of notifying a proof owner about the reviewer's work status.
+Their completion does not affect the final decision for the whole proof.
+It is just a way of notifying a proof owner about the their work status.

 Often times there is more than one version of a proof routed before a final approval is reached.
 In these cases the Compare mode can be a pretty handy tool.
-This can be accessed from the left sidebar.
+This can be accessed in the upper left corner.

 Once a reviewer is in comparison mode there are a few tools that can help with comparing two versions (older and newer).
-The top toolbar allows a reviewer to compare pixel by pixel, lock navigation for compared proofs and re-sync compared proofs.
+The top toolbar allows a reviewer to lock navigation, re-sync proofs, view in overlay mode or compare pixel by pixel with the auto compare feature.
 You will still have all the usual mark up tools at the bottom of the screen.